dglazkov/polymath/README.md

 It might take a few minutes for your cert to be issued and DNS to update.
 Your automatically issued cert is ready when `gcloud app domain-mappings list` will show a number for SSL_CERTIFICATE_ID and no number for PENDING_AUTO_CERT.

+### Private content

+In many cases the content hosted in a library is published and viewable to anyone.
+But sometimes you have content that is unpublished (e.g. draft notes) but you still want some subset of clients to be able to query it.

+polymath supports this use case with `access_tag`s.
+Each chunk of content in a library may have an `access_tag` set on it.
+(Chunks default to having no `access_tag`.). `access_tag` can be any string, but is typically `unpublished`. `Library.query()` will only return chunks of content that have a non-missing `access_tag` if an `access_token` is provided that grants access to items with that tag.

+`access_token` is typically not actually stored directly in the library.json file, but instead added at load time.
+The easiest way to do that is to put your library in a subdirectory like this: `libraries/access/unpublished/library.json`.
+In that case, it will automatically have the `access_tag` of `unpublished` added to all content in that library file, and that will flow with the chunks if they're merged in with libraries with public chunks.
+You can use this mechanism to add any access_tag; any part of the filename that includes `access/foo/` will add an `access_tag` of `foo`.

 ### Developing